Massachusetts is a “Right to Shelter” State

 | Posted in News, policy - 14 Comments.

 Massachusetts is a "right to shelter" state.
-This means that if you are a Massachusetts resident (there are dozens of different ways to prove that you live here) and you have children, you cannot by law be left out in the cold.
+This means that if you are eligible, typically, if you are a Massachusetts resident (there are dozens of different ways to prove that you live here) and you have children, you cannot by law be left out in the cold.
 Whether we have room in a shelter or have to pay for a hotel room, we'll make sure you sleep under a roof.
 There is only one other place quite like Massachusetts in this regard, and that's New York.

-The Department of Housing and Community Development (DHCD), other state organizations and non–profits coordinate getting families off the street.
+The Department of Housing and Community Development (DHCD), other state organizations and non--profits coordinate getting families off the street.